pepijndevos/pepijndevos.github.com/projects.md

 ### Open Source libraries

 From time to time I write a library that I think will be useful for other people.
-Usually this turns out to be false.

  * [PyMouse](https://github.com/pepijndevos/PyMouse) My most popular and useful open source library, bringing a cross-platform mouse API to Python.
  * [PypRedis](/2014/04/24/redis-pipelining.html) A Redis library for pumping data into Redis really fast.
 Used in production, but not actively developed.